MeteoSwiss-APN/lagranto.ecmwf/README.txt

   bin/lagrantohelp reference
   bin/lagrantohelp caltra

-Note: The documentation applies to the wrapper scripts, not to the executables
+Note: The documentation refers to the wrapper scripts, not to the executables
       themselves!
 In the case of caltra, all option values are stored in the file caltra.param by the wrapper script that is then read by the caltra executable.
+At MeteoSwiss, the program latrac is used to produces the file caltra.param.

-In case you need to see the documentation for caltra without the help of lagrantohelp, use the command:
+In case you need to see the documentation for caltra without the help of lagrantohelp, may use the command:

   man caltra $LAGRANTO/docu/man/caltra.0